Budibase/website/content/blog/data/using-a-form-to-enter-google-sheets-data.md

 Another excellent question!

 No doubt, you’re well aware that Google offer their own solutions here.
-So, you could build a form on a separate sheet and use built-in functions and Google Apps scripts to add rows to your dataset.
+So, you could build a form on a separate sheet and use built-in functions and Google Apps scripts code or other script editors to add rows to your dataset.

-Alternatively, you could do something similar with Google Forms.
+Alternatively, you could do something similar with Google Forms - or other Google Drive integrations.

 There are three big problems here though: